Planning Your Greenhouse

 6. How do I maximise the ventilation?

-Good ventilation is vital because it enables you to control the environment in the glasshouse to enable your plants to thrive.
+Good ventilation is vital because it enables you to control the environment in the greenhouse to enable your plants to thrive.

 7. How will I manage the watering?

-A mains tap within the glasshouse is the most obvious way to provide water for your plants.
+A mains tap within the greenhouse is the most obvious way to provide water for your plants.
 This can be used to fill a watering can or to connect a hose and lance.

 If you want to make the task of watering easier or if you need peace of mind that your plants will be watered even if you are away on holiday for two weeks at the height of summer, you may want to consider an automatic irrigation system.
 The simplest way to achieve this is to use a battery operated timing device connected to the tap with a hose feeding a drip irrigation system.

-Whilst a mains tap has many benefits, it may prove expensive to arrange if the glasshouse is a long way from your mains supply.
+Whilst a mains tap has many benefits, it may prove expensive to arrange if the greenhouse is a long way from your mains supply.

 8. Do I need an electricity supply?

 Another option is lighting.
-Not everyone wants to pot up all night, but with lights you can at least extend the time you do spend in your glasshouse.
+Not everyone wants to pot up all night, but with lights you can at least extend the time you do spend in your greenhouse.

 Our customers find many other uses for an electricity supply – among the items we have found when we’ve returned to visit are propagation benches, radios, kettles and even an exercise bike and a beer fridge!